41B.03 Borrower eligibility criteria.

-(2) have a total net worth, including assets and liabilities of the borrower's spouse and dependents, of less than $200,000 in 1991 and an amount in subsequent years which is adjusted for inflation by multiplying $200,000 by the cumulative inflation rate as determined by the United States All-Items Consumer Price Index;
+(2) have a total net worth, including assets and liabilities of the borrower's spouse and dependents, of less than $350,000 in 2004 and an amount in subsequent years which is adjusted for inflation by multiplying that amount by the cumulative inflation rate as determined by the United States All-Items Consumer Price Index;

 (3) demonstrate a need for the loan;

 (4) demonstrate an ability to repay the loan;

 (5) certify that the agricultural land to be purchased will be used by the borrower for agricultural purposes;

 (6) certify that farming will be the principal occupation of the borrower;